samedhsh/costa_booking_probability/README.md

 # costa_booking_probability

+the documentation of the project is explained briefly in **documentation.docx**.

 **Data Preprocessing and Model Training:**

 **dataset.csv** is the input file furnished by Costa.
 10% of rows that contain null in the booking column are dropped and the other rows are used for train and test. **testset.csv** contains all 10000 rows with unknown target column.